Energinet-DataHub/energy-origin/doc/architecture/adr/0029-Client-Credentials.md

 __Best for__:

 Scenarios where user-specific resources need to be accessed or user consent is necessary.
+Suitable for interactive applications (web, app)

 ## Decision Outcome